Batch Production – Benefits, Examples, and Tips

 5. Pharmaceuticals.
 Similarly with other chemicals, pharmaceutical products are made in batches, then divided and packaged for consumption by their end-users.

 6. Electronic components.
 PCB boards as well as various electronic components are usually made in batches due to the nature of the manufacturing process.
-E.g. many computer processors are made on a single silicone wafer at a time.
+E.g. many computer processors are made on a single silicon wafer at a time.

 7. Electronics.
 When making electronic devices, even if these are mass-produced and one-piece flow is used at later assembly stages, batch production may be used at certain production steps, e.g. when placing electronic components on PCB boards.